INFN-NA/puppet-fts/REFERENCE.md

 Data type: `String`

 (required) The hostname of the FTS3 database.
-Defaults to the value of $::fqdn.
+Defaults to fts-db.infn.it
-The value of this parameter is used to set the FTS3 database hostname in the FTS3 configuration file.
+The value of this parameter is used to set the
+FTS database hostname in the FTS configuration file.

 Default value: `'fts3-db.infn.it'`